TiciaD/ToDoList/pseudocode.md

     - store amount of todo items added

 2. **View** (renders display)
-    - show tasks filtered by completed or not
+    - show todos filtered by completed or not
-    - show task crossed out checked off when completed
+    - show todo crossed out/checked off when completed
     - show count of number of todo items left
+    - show remove button for each todo item
     - OPTIONAL show new form submission if edit button selected

 3. **Controller** (handles input)
     - handle click events for adding, deleting and completing a todo item
-    - handle click event for filtering the displayed todo items
+    - handle click event for different filters for the displayed todo items
     - OPTIONAL handle click event for editing a todo item

 ## Break Down Wireframe